Azure/azure-devtestlab/README.md

 - It is highly recommended that a **Readme.md** file be included to explain how the artifact works and how to troubleshoot any failures.

+- It is highly encouraged to add the "publisher" field while authoring artifacts.

 ---
 ### Azure Resource Manager Quickstart Templates
 - The latest, *developer* versions of the Azure Resource Manager Quickstart Templates for Azure DevTest Labs can be found in the ['ARMTemplates'](ARMTemplates) folder of this repo.